Skip to main content

 Søren Pihlmann, architect MAA, is the founder of the architecture studio pihlmann architects.
 Søren Pihlmann is well-renowned for his focus on the sensuous and honest architectural experience, be it within the repurposing old industrial buildings, temporary pavilions or single-family homes.
 Søren Pihlmann explores the potential of repurposed materials and how we can create an aesthetic based on the new sustainability requirements.

-The exhibition will be created in collaboration with a carefully selected curatorial team from e.g. Danish architecture schools, construction industry research centers, builders, manufacturers and material specialists.
-The experts will contribute specific knowledge within their field, which will ensure that the exhibition’s spatial approach is based on a solid foundation of expert knowledge.
+The exhibition was created in collaboration with a carefully selected curatorial team from e.g. Danish architecture schools, construction industry research centers, builders, manufacturers and material specialists.
+The experts contributed specific knowledge within their field, which ensured that the exhibition’s spatial approach was based on a solid foundation of expert knowledge.

 About the Danish pavilion